nikita101/drink-search/cook-book-please/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+Hey there.
+So this is a web app I built with React.
+It allows you to search for a drink based on an ingredient you have.
+This app makes an API call to a public drinks API.
+I am working on making this app responsive, but at the moment it is not.

+Enjoy!

+p.s.
+To use this app, make sure to run Nodemon or your local server once you have dowloaded the app and installed all of the required dependencies.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).